clarapbsousa/myths-and-mists/README.md

 In this level, the base will be the 'hero' tutorial presented in class.

-Our 'hero' will be Orpheus, trying to reach the Underworld to talk to Hades, avoiding obstacles.
+Our 'hero', Orpheus, is trying to reach the Underworld to talk to Hades.
+Our hero must negotiate with the enigmatic ferryman, Charon, to cross the River Styx.
+The toll for this perilous journey is precisely 10 drachmas.
+This quest unfolds across two distinct maps, each demanding the collection of 5 drachmas.
+However, the path is fraught with perils, as Orpheus must navigate throughsouls and enemies.
+Beware, for the hero's energy is limited, and succumbing to the challenges along the way could jeopardize the mission.

 You'll have the possibility to retry, if failed.

-When you reach the Underworld, the window will fade to black.
-Time for Act 2.
+Upon successfully collecting the required 10 drachmas, the narrative transitions, the window fading to black, signaling the commencement of Act 2.
+The stage is set for the unfolding saga in the depths of the Underworld, where Orpheus's fate and the fate of his love hang in the balance.

 *A true hero shall pass Act 1 at the first try.*

-### Act 2: A Sung Promise
+### Act 2: RUN!

 The second act will focus on the Underworld.

-Still following a simple approach (or other?), the user will now have to face all of the dangers of the Underworld and have a talk with Hades.
+Still following a simple approach, the user will now have to face all of the dangers of the Underworld and have a talk with Hades.

-Orpheus is a good singer.
-So, taking advantage on that, you'll have to sing through the level.

-By clicking on a key, Orpheus will "shoot" musical notes out of his mouth.
-This will make all the obstacles, like Cerberus (the gigantic three-headed hound) to let you pass.
+Your primary objective is to traverse the Underworld unscathed, encountering obstacles such as the fearsome Cerberus heads.
+Your dexterity and strategic choices determine whether you can outmaneuver the gigantic three-headed hound, preserving Orpheus's energy for the meeting with Hades.

+Successfully navigating the dangers prompts the obstacles, including Cerberus, to yield, allowing passage to unfold.
+The Underworld unveils its mysteries as you progress toward the heart of the domain.

-When you reach to Hades, you'll have to explain why you are there.
-A promise will be made.
+When you reach to Hades, a text section will appear, a poem to explain the interaction and a promise will be made.

 *Don't look back on a promise.*